chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/mqtt.md

 If you already have MeshCore running, you can update wirelessly using the companion app and a web browser instead of the web flasher and USB:

-!!! warning "OTA update, download the correct file first"
+1. **Download the App Firmware**
-    Before starting the OTA process, visit the [MeshCore MQTT Observer Flasher](https://observer.gessaman.com/), select your device, and use the **Download** button to download the **app firmware** option.
+    - Before starting the OTA process, visit the [MeshCore Observer Flasher](https://observer.gessaman.com/)
+    - Select your device, and use the **Download** button to download the **app firmware** option !!! warning "Do not use a merged file"
         This variant does **not** erase your flash and is safe for updating an existing install.
 Do not use a merged file, it will wipe all your settings.

-1. **Open Remote Management**
+2. **Open Remote Management**
     - Open the MeshCore companion app
     - Select your node from the contacts list or map
     - Scroll down and tap **Remote Management**
     - Enter the **admin** password when prompted
-2. **Launch the Command Line**
+3. **Launch the Command Line**
     - Tap **Command Line** in the middle of the bottom footer
     - Enter `start ota`
     - Click Enter on your keyboard
-3. **Navigate to the OTA Upload Page**
+4. **Navigate to the OTA Upload Page**
+    - If your node is **not** connected to Wi-Fi, it will broadcast a `MeshCore-OTA` hotspot instead, connect to that and go to `http://192.168.4.1/update`
-    - If your node is already connected to Wi-Fi, it will stay on your existing network, no new hotspot will be created
+    - If your node is already connected to Wi-Fi, it will stay on your existing network:
-    - Check your router's DHCP table to find the IP address assigned to your node
+        - Check your node's display for the IP address or if your node does not have a screen, check your router's DHCP table to find the IP address assigned to your node
         - Open a browser and go to `http://<node-ip>/update` (e.g. `http://192.168.1.42/update`)
-    - If your node is **not** connected to Wi-Fi, it will broadcast a `MeshCore-OTA` hotspot instead, connect to that and go to `http://192.168.4.1/update`
-4. **Upload the Firmware**
+5. **Upload the Firmware**
     - Select and upload your downloaded `.bin` file
     - Wait for the update to complete
-5. **Verify the Update**
+6. **Verify the Update**
     - Reopen the companion app
     - Confirm the firmware version under Remote Management

-!!! note
-    Your node's IP address may be set by your router's DHCP server to a different IP if you already connected your node to Wi-Fi.
-Check your DHCP server to see what your node's local IP address is.

 ### Step 2: Apply ChiMesh Observer Settings